I've made it to my life's goal - the old age pension. Now I write for fun. Hope you enjoy reading.

 Juniors - $20;

-This is a great event with something for everybody even if you can't run why not try a 'fun walk'?
-Come and have some fun with your friends and family or sign up and prove something to yourself whatever you do you will be helping yourself, those you love and the whole community.
-You've got nothing to lose and everything to win; have fun and enjoy the experience and, at the same time, help some worthy causes helping the sick and needy.
+This is a great event with something for everybody.
+Come and have some fun with your friends and family or sign up and prove something to yourself.
+Whatever you do you will have fun and enjoy the experience and, at the same time, help some worthy causes helping the sick and needy.

-For more information take a look at the website here or check out the Rotary Fun Run/Walk web page here, Facebook page here or, if you have any questions, contact the organiser, Graham Osterfield, on 0418 888 123.
+For more information take a look at the website here or check out the Facebook page here.
+If you have any questions you can contact organiser, Graham Osterfield, on 0418 888 123.